garethtdavies/zkAppPool/lambda-payouts/README.md

 The key part is here we can enforce order on the output so possible to process a zkApp using preconditions on the order.

 How to handle the validator payout?
 Have a different method that checks all have been completed then let them take the fixed percentage.

+We enforce the percentage to take on the zkApp.
+So these amounts are rewards before fees.